squaresLab/BugZoo/benchmarks/indent/README.md

 # Indent 1.9.1

-**Description:** Unix source code processing utility.
+Unix source code processing utility.
 This benchmark and its test inputs are taken from Miller et al.'s work on fuzz testing.

 **Bug:** Infinite loop.